canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 check minimum Juju version
 --------------------------

-Ceph-mon verification relies on Juju features introduced in 2.8.10.
-If this minimum version requirement is not met, the verification will stop and return ``Failed`` result immediately.
-So it works as if the juju-verify was run with the ``--stop-on-failure`` flag.
+Neutron-gateway verification relies on Juju features introduced in 2.8.10.
+If this minimum version requirement is not met, the verification will stop and return ``Failed`` result immediately. (same behavior as if juju-verify was run with the ``--stop-on-failure`` flag)

 Example of response when check failed, due to Juju client version 2.7.5: